There are two groups currently running right now.

 I have a women’s advanced coping skills group, but it is full.
 If you are interested, let me know and perhaps I can put you on a wait list.

 I have a life transitions group running every other Monday at 11:00 a.m.
-We are currently able to add three new members.
+We are currently able to add one new member.
 Please call for more information on this group.

 There is a very special type of growth experience and potential for healing that is unique to group therapy.
 The interaction among the members has the potential to produce a wealth of shared perspectives, mutual support and validation, as well as a place to practice relationships or relationship skills.
 My job as a group therapist is to support the members in their interactions, guide in creating and maintaining an emotionally safe space, and add direction or information from time to time.
 It is the group members’ job to try to share their thoughts and feelings from a self-perspective while taking in and considering other member’s experiences, thoughts, and feelings.